 - More modern: Is somewhat more recent (announced 9 months after the GX85).

-Reasons to prefer the Panasonic Lumix DMC-GX85:
+Arguments in favor of the Panasonic Lumix DMC-GX85:

 - More compact: Is smaller (122x71mm vs 139x98mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight (by 299g or 41 percent) and is thus easier to take along.

 - Easier travel charging: Can be conveniently charged via its USB port.